 • Availability of precipitation during the winter months due to the western temperate cyclones helps in the success of these crops.

 • Successful implementation of the green revolution in Punjab, Haryana, western Uttar Pradesh, and parts of Rajasthan has also been an important factor in the growth of the Rabi crops.

 • Some of the important Rabi crops are wheat, barley, peas, gram, and mustard.

 Zaid Crops / Summer Crops

 • These crops are mainly grown in the summer season during a period called the “Zaid crop season.“

-• They require warm dry weather as major growth period and longer day length for flowering.
+• They require warm, dry weather as a major growth period and longer day length for flowering.

 |Monsoon crop||Winter crop||Summer crop|